 The intent of the land use section is to evaluate existing development patterns and local land use policies in order to determine whether or not the project is consistent with these plans.
 The proposed B-P Build Alternative stations have been designed in coordination with local governments and with their plans and policies in mind.
 This section also addresses whether the project would be consistent with regional and local land use goals and policies.
 The Bakersfield to Palmdale Project Section includes rural areas in unincorporated Kern and Los Angeles Counties, as well as urban areas in Bakersfield, Tehachapi, Lancaster, and Palmdale.
 In urban areas, existing land uses are primarily residential (single-family and multifamily), industrial, commercial, public, and recreational.
 Agriculture is the primary land use in rural areas.

 Further, this section summarizes the analyses of station planning, land use, and development impacts associated with the Bakersfield Station areas.
-Additional information on station planning, land use, and development is provided in the Bakersfield to Palmdale Project Section: Community Impact Assessment (Authority 2018a) and Bakersfield to Palmdale Project Section: Community Impact Assessment Technical Report Supplement (Authority 2019a).
-Additional information on property displacements and relocation impacts is provided in the Bakersfield to Palmdale Project Section Draft Relocation Impact Report (DRIR; Authority 2018b) and Bakersfield to Palmdale Project Section: Draft Relocation Impact Report Technical Report Supplement (Authority 2019b).
-The Fresno to Bakersfield Project Section environmental documents provide analysis for the section between the Bakersfield Station site and Oswell Street in Bakersfield.
-The Bakersfield Station to Oswell Street area analysis is drawn from the F-B LGA documents, including the Fresno to Bakersfield Section Draft Supplemental EIR/EIS (Authority and FRA 2017), Final Supplemental EIR (Authority 2018b), and Final Supplemental EIS (Authority 2019), but is considered as part of the Bakersfield to Palmdale Project Section EIR/EIS.
+The Fresno to Bakersfield Project Section environmental documents provide analysis for the section between the potential Bakersfield Station sites and Oswell Street in Bakersfield.
+The Bakersfield Station to Oswell Street area analysis is drawn from the F-B LGA document but is considered as part of the Bakersfield to Palmdale Project Section Environmental Impact Report/Environmental Impact Statement (EIR/EIS).
 Also, each project-level environmental document evaluates a project that serves a useful transportation purpose on its own and could function independently even if the adjacent sections were not completed.